bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/image-artifact-management-with-artifactory.md

 * Our amazing resident security expert can easily have access to the scan reports for your artifacts if you need help with them!

-* You can ensure all of your images - especially your production images - are secure without placing additional load on your devs!
+* You can ensure all of your images - especially your production images - are secure without placing additional load on your devs.

 ## Security reviews<a name="security"></a>